ohmjs/ohm/doc/docker.md

 docker run -v ${PWD}:/local -it --rm ohm-dev:latest shell
 ```

-The `-v $(pwd):/local` mount, makes your current directory available at `/local` inside the container.
-The `shell` command drops you into a bash session where you can inspect the build artifacts under `/ohm/` or run CLI commands directly.
+The `-v $(pwd):/local` mount makes your current directory available at `/local` inside the container.
+The `shell` command drops you into a bash session where you can inspect the built artifacts under `/ohm/` or run CLI commands directly.

-The `ohm:latest` image is 664 MB, and according to `wagoodman/dive` it is 99% space efficient.
-In comparison the `ohm-dev:latest` images is 1.62 GB and is 97% efficient with only 64 MB potentially wasted space.
+The `ohm-dev:latest` images is 1.62 GB and is 97% efficient with only 64 MB potentially wasted space.